DanyilLiubchakUk/Vectura/README.md

   CREATE TABLE IF NOT EXISTS public.at_algo_config (
     symbol text NOT NULL,
     algorithm text NOT NULL,
-    xc numeric NOT NULL, -- percentage of capital to use per buy xb numeric NOT NULL, -- percentage below current price to set next buy xs numeric NOT NULL, -- percentage above buy price to set sell xu numeric NOT NULL, -- percentage higher to buy more after each sell xl numeric NOT NULL, -- minimum cash floor that should remain in account xg numeric NOT NULL, -- percent gap to join orders (N %), use -1 to disable filtering updated_at timestamptz DEFAULT now(),
+    capital_pct numeric NOT NULL, -- percentage of capital to use per buy buy_below_pct numeric NOT NULL, -- percentage below current price to set next buy sell_above_pct numeric NOT NULL, -- percentage above buy price to set sell buy_after_sell_pct numeric NOT NULL, -- percentage higher to buy more after each sell cash_floor numeric NOT NULL, -- minimum cash floor that should remain in account order_gap_pct numeric NOT NULL, -- percent gap to join orders (N %), use -1 to disable filtering updated_at timestamptz DEFAULT now(),
     PRIMARY KEY (symbol, algorithm)
   );